-One thing to keep in mind is that a can of paint doesn’t last forever.
+One thing to remember is that a can of paint doesn’t last forever.
 You’ll get a different lifespan depending on what kind of paint you bought and what surface it was applied to.

-You should expect to need a fresh coat every 4-8 years on average.
+On average, you should expect to need a fresh coat every 4-8 years.
 However, this range heavily depends on the quality of the paint.

 You also want to consider what color it’s currently painted.
-The most popular colors ten years ago are completely different from now.
+The most popular colors ten years ago are entirely different from current trends.
 Make sure you present the best possible image of your home.

 4. Window and Door Trim

-Inspecting your window and door trim is another important part of your walkthrough.
+Inspecting your window and door trim is another essential part of your walkthrough.
 It involves looking for actual structural damage as well as simple fading.